Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 098 : October 25, 2018

-**Today's Progress** : Continued with the study the fourth chapter of the book "Artiﬁcial Intelligence and Games" then wrote a medium article about Digital Audio Storage part two
+**Today's Progress** : Continued with the study of the fourth chapter of the book "Artiﬁcial Intelligence and Games" then wrote a medium article about Digital Audio Storage part two

 **Thoughts** : I am learning new things day by day.